 Schijve, Jaap, Fatigue of Structures and Materials, Kluwer Academic Publishers, Second Edition, 2009.

-Each participant is encouraged to review chapters 1-12 and 18 of the course textbook prior to attending the course to maximize the effectivity of the class time.
+Each participant is to purchase their own course textbook and review chapters 1-12 and 18 prior to attending the course to maximize the effectivity of the class time.

 - A course notebook prepared by your instructor

 - Supplemental material to enhance the subject matter

 Course Description & Outline: